|

 need to do?

-After being called
+After being notified

-letter from the Lodge Chief, review the What
+Letter from the Lodge, review the What

-to Bring list, then register for the weekend you would like to attend.
+to Bring List, then register for the weekend you would like to attend.

-A lot of work is done in preparation for the event and there is no such
+in order to attend the induction weekend.
+A lot of work is done in preparation

 What